-St. Petersburg & Clearwater beaches are the only beach travel destinations in America with two beaches in the Top 10 of Top U.S. Beaches, which is based on millions of traveler reviews with Trip Advisor.
+St Petersburg Area Beaches (Including Clearwater Beach) are the only beach travel destinations in America with two beaches in the Top 10 of Top U.S. Beaches, which is based on millions of traveler reviews with Trip Advisor.
 There’s laid-back St. Pete Beach, which came in at No. 2 on the list, and busy Clearwater Beach, which is No. 8.
 The area boasts 35 miles of Florida beaches where you are sure to find your happy place.
 If you want activities, resorts and colorful drinks with tiny umbrellas in them, Clearwater Beach and St. Pete.
 Beach will have you covered.
 Here you will find families sunning and playing in the sand and mingling singles flying over the water in a parasail, build sand castles, or playing a game of beach volleyball.

 If you prefer weathered beach bars and an Old Florida feel then you can hang out at Treasure Island or Pass-a-Grill where there are many unique restaurants and shops to walk through.
 Another area to not pass up is Fort De Soto.
 You have to charter a boat or tour boat to get there.
 But with it’s gorgeous beaches, playgrounds, picnic areas, camping, and watersports.
 Get away from it all and enjoy nature at Fort De Soto Park.
 This park is spread over five islands, so you can enjoy beaches, birdwatching on the great birding trail, rent bikes, go to the dog beach and more.